HarryStevens/swiftmap/README.md

 map.drawLabels(key);
 ```

+<i>offset</i><br />
+By default, labels are centered on the coordinates of the point.
+To offset the labels, you may specify the <i>offset</i> as `true`.
+If the label's point is on the left half of the map, the label will be placed to the left side of the point.
+If the label's point is on the right half of the map, the label will be placed to the right side of the point.

 <i>layer</i><br />
 If <i>layer</i> is not specified, the labels of the most recently added layer will be drawn by default.
 If you wish to change the default behavior, you may specify a <i>layer</i> as a string or a number corresponding to a layer that has already been added to the map, and Swiftmap will draw or redraw the labels of the specified layer.